BlueBrain/atlas-enhancement/README.md

 ## Flatmapping

 Complete workflow to generate flatmaps and perform flatmap-based applications.
-For more details, please look at README.md in `flatmap`.
+For more details, please look at the [README](flatmap/README.md) in `flatmap`.

 ## Annotation of barrels and barrel columns

 Code needed to add barrel cortex annotations to the CCFv3 Allen Atlas at 10 $\mu m$ resolution.
-For more details, please look at README.md in `barrel-annotations`.
+For more details, please look at the [README](barrel-annotations/README.md) in `barrel-annotations`.

 ## Citation